-A 15-minute session demonstrating innovative technologies for health professions education, assessment, and improvement, including those that implement MedBiquitous and other learning technology standards.
-Each session will include a 10-minute demonstration and a 5-minute question and answer period.
-The demonstration will be given to small groups of attendees 6 times over a 90-minute period as attendees circulate among the demonstrations of greatest interest to them.
-After a 20-minute break, demonstrators will participate in a "Meet the Professors" session, where demonstrators are grouped together for informal discussion with meeting participants.
+A 20 minute session demonstrating innovative technologies including those that implement MedBiquitous and other learning technology standards.
+Each session will include 10 minutes of demonstration and a 10 minute question and answer period.
+The demonstration will be given to small groups of attendees five times over a 100 minute period as attendees circulate among the demonstrations of greatest interest to them.
 This format is intended to provide an opportunity for direct interaction between attendees and technology developers.
 As a consideration to fellow presenters, please refrain from using external speaker systems.

 Abstract reviewers will be seeking abstracts that demonstrate: